Explodability matters: how realistic neutrino-driven explosions change explosive nucleosynthesis yields: Results: Explosion properties

-The explosion dynamics is instead less straightforward to compare, given that it is affected by explosion energy, mass cut, and shock velocities, all of which vary from one progenitor set to the other and from one explosion simulation to the other.
-The mass cut in WH07 and in F23 was chosen as the point in the star where the specific entropy goes above 4 (see sections~\ref{sec:comparison_WH07} and \ref{sec:comparison_F23} for a more complete discussion), which is essentially a proxy for the Si/O interface, and therefore is for the most part in agreement with the mass cut that emerges from our simulations since the accretion of Si/O interface through the shock often coincides with the shock revival \citep{Boccioli2023_explodability,Boccioli2025_comp_vs_Qdot}.
-It is important to stress that what matters for the explosion is a drastic change in density, which typically occurs when a pocket of Oxygen appears inside the Silicon shell, and therefore one should more correctly discuss the presence of a Si-Si/O interface.
-However, for simplicity and for consistency with previous literature, we will refer to this simply as Si/O interface.
+Explosion dynamics, by contrast, is less straightforward to compare, given that it is affected by explosion energy, mass cut, and shock velocities, all of which vary from one progenitor set to another and from one explosion simulation to another.
+The mass cut in WH07 and in F23 was chosen as the point in the star where the specific entropy exceeds 4 (see Sects.~\ref{sec:comparison_WH07} and \ref{sec:comparison_F23} for a more complete discussion).
+This is essentially a proxy for the Si/O interface, which is mostly in agreement with the mass cut that emerges from our simulations, since the accretion of the Si/O interface through the shock often coincides with shock revival \citep{Boccioli2023_explodability,Boccioli2025_comp_vs_Qdot}.
+It is important to stress that what matters for the explosion is a drastic change in density, which typically occurs when a pocket of oxygen appears inside the silicon shell.
+Therefore, one should more correctly refer to a Si-Si/O interface.
+However, for simplicity and for consistency with previous literature, we refer to this simply as the Si/O interface.

-The choice adopted by LC18 is instead to set the mass cut as the point in the star that ensures that 0.07 $M_\odot$ of $\ce{^56Ni}$ is ejected by an explosion that starts at the edge of the iron core.
-This is motivated by the observational constraints on the ejected Nickel mass in SN1987A.
-However, as mentioned above in the context of explosion energies, the range of Nickel masses ejected in a supernova explosion is quite large.
-Moreover, since LC18 start the explosion at the edge of the iron core, a much higher explosion energy of a few Bethe is needed in order to eject all the material above it, which will change the shock velocity and, more relevant for the nucleosynthesis, the shock temperature as it travels through the outer mantle.
-The explosion in their case is simulated using a bomb, consisting of dumping a certain amount of kinetic energy in the layers just above the mass cut, which is also the explosion method adopted by F23.
-WH07 use instead a piston model, where an inner boundary is forced to move outward following a specific time-dependent velocity, as outlined in \citet{Woosley1995_EvolutionExplosionMassive}.
+By contrast, LC18 set the mass cut as the point in the star that ensures the ejection of 0.07 $M_\odot$ of $\ce{^56Ni}$ by an explosion that starts inside the iron core \citep[$\sim 1\ \rm M_{\odot}$,][]{Limongi2006_preSN_models}.
+Their choice was motivated by the observational constraints on the ejected $\ce{^56Ni}$ mass in SN1987A.
+However, as mentioned above in the context of explosion energies, the range of $\ce{^56Ni}$ masses ejected in a supernova explosion is quite wide.
+Moreover, since LC18 initiated the explosion inside the iron core, a much higher explosion energy of a few Bethe was required to eject all the material above it, which alters the shock velocity and, more importantly for nucleosynthesis, the shock temperature as it travels through the outer mantle.
+In their case, the explosion was simulated using a bomb, consisting of depositing a certain amount of kinetic energy in the layers just above the mass cut; this is also the explosion method adopted by F23.
+WH07 instead used a piston model, where an inner boundary is forced to move outward following a specific time-dependent velocity, as outlined in \citet{Woosley1995_EvolutionExplosionMassive}.